 To narrow where Google sources the information for your alerts, select the source from the drop-down menu …

 (Google alert sources)

-You can also specify alert delivery times in your settings, and if you want to receive all alerts in a single email …
+You can also specify the delivery time of your alerts in your settings, and if you want to receive all alerts in a single email …

 You can change these settings anytime.